pawansharma09/DocuMind/README.md

 The Streamlit frontend sends the content of your uploaded documents and your question to the FastAPI backend.

 ### 4. Retrieve & Augment
-The backend performs the **RAG process** for each question:
+The backend performs the **RAG** process for each question:

 1. It splits the document text into manageable chunks.
-2. It uses **Google’s embedding models** to convert those text chunks into numerical representations (vectors).
+2. It uses a **free, open-source model** from Hugging Face — [`hkunlp/instructor-large`](https://huggingface.co/hkunlp/instructor-large) — to turn those text chunks into numerical representations (vectors).
+   - This runs **locally on the server**, requiring **no extra API key** from you for the embedding model.
-3. It builds a temporary, in-memory vector database (using **FAISS**) to enable efficient searching.
+3. It builds a temporary, in-memory **FAISS** vector database for efficient text similarity search.
-4. It searches this database to find the most relevant chunks of text related to your question.
+4. It searches this database to find the most relevant chunks related to your question.

 ### 5. Generate
-The backend sends the relevant chunks (the *context*) and your original question to the **Gemini model**, which generates a well-informed answer based solely on the information in your documents.
+The backend sends the relevant chunks (*context*) and your original question to the **Gemini model**, which generates a well-informed answer based only on the content of your documents.

 ### 6. Respond
 The final answer is sent back to the Streamlit frontend and displayed in the chat interface.

 ---

+## 🧩 Tech Stack

+- **Backend:** FastAPI, FAISS, Hugging Face Embeddings, Gemini API
+- **Frontend:** Streamlit
+- **Deployment:** Render (Backend) + Streamlit Cloud (Frontend)
+- **Language:** Python 3.10+

+---

+> Built with ❤️ using FastAPI, Streamlit, FAISS, Hugging Face, and Gemini.